 The results are not correct!

-For this reason AncestryDNA has been labelled as a rip off.
+For this reason, AncestryDNA has been labeled as a rip-off.
 I won’t deny that, and as I have pointed out there are other companies that you can go with for DNA genealogy testing.

 Connecting With Millions of Members

 As Ancestry has the largest collection of records in the world it is no wonder that they have millions of members.

 However, there can be problems when it comes to interacting with other members.

 You may not know how best to get the information that you are after from this community of like-minded people.